chef/chef-workstation/omnibus/README.md

 The build pipeline generally looks like the following:

 1. User opens a PR.
 Unit tests run in Buildkite.
-Reviews occur in Github.
+Reviews occur in GitHub.
 1. When the PR is merge Expeditor takes over.
 It runs the list of tasks we have specified in `.expeditor/config.yml`.
 1.1.
-These tasks include things like automatically bumping versions, kicking off builds in Buildkite, etc. Look at the config file for the current list of [actions](http://expeditor-docs.es.chef.io/actions/).
+These tasks include things like automatically bumping versions, updating the changelog, kicking off builds in Buildkite, etc. Look at the config file for the current list of [actions](https://expeditor.chef.io/docs/reference/built_in/).
 1.1.
 The Buildkite build pipeline is configured in `.expeditor/release.omnibus.yml`
 1. Notifications from Expeditor will be posted in Chef's internal slack to #chef-ws-notify (also configured in `.expeditor/config.yml`).
 Any failures will need to be addressed.
-1. Builds are automatically placed in the `unstable` channel when first built and automatically promoted by Jenkins to the `current` channel when they pass their test phase in the pipeline.
+1. Builds are automatically placed in the `unstable` channel when first built and automatically promoted by Buildkite to the `current` channel when they pass their test phase in the pipeline.
-1. To promote to the `stable` channel (also called 'releasing') we use Expeditor. `/expeditor promote chef/chef-workstation:master 1.0.2` would promote a 1.0.2 build from current to stable.
+1. To promote to the `stable` channel (also called 'releasing') we use Expeditor.
+1.1. `/expeditor promote chef/chef-workstation:master 1.0.2` would promote a 1.0.2 build from current to stable.
 1. Packages are available via...
-1.1. mixlib-install, omnitruck, downloads.chef.io
+1.1. mixlib-install, omnitruck, downloads.chef.io, Habitat Depot, Dockerhub
 1. Come to `#releng-support` if any of these things cause issues

 ## Installation